Indian Bank AGM approves ₹18.25 dividend, ₹5000 crore equity raise

 *this image is generated using AI for illustrative purposes only.

-Indian Bank shareholders have approved a dividend of ₹18.25 per equity share, equivalent to 182.50% of the paid-up equity capital for the financial year 2025-26.
-The decision was taken during the bank's 20th Annual General Meeting held on June 17, 2026, through video conferencing.
-The record date for determining dividend eligibility was fixed as June 10, 2026, entitling all shareholders holding shares on that date to the payout.
+Indian Bank shareholders approved a dividend of ₹18.25 per equity share, equivalent to 182.50% of the paid-up equity capital for the financial year 2025-26, during the 20th Annual General Meeting held on June 17, 2026.
+The meeting, conducted via video conferencing, also sanctioned a special resolution to raise equity capital aggregating up to ₹5000 crore to fund business growth.
+The record date for determining dividend eligibility was June 10, 2026, entitling shareholders holding shares on that date to the payout.

-Shareholders approved the re-appointment of Shri Ashutosh Choudhury as Executive Director of the bank for a period of three years effective from May 3, 2026.
-The appointment was extended by the Central Government via a Gazette Notification dated April 23, 2026.
-Additionally, the audited financial statements for the year ended March 31, 2026, were adopted.
+Shareholders approved the re-appointment of Shri Ashutosh Choudhury as Executive Director for a period of three years effective from May 3, 2026.
+The tenure extension was authorized by the Central Government via a Gazette Notification dated April 23, 2026.
+Additionally, the audited financial statements for the year ended March 31, 2026, were adopted during the meeting.

 Voting Results

 The Scrutinizer's Report confirmed that all three ordinary resolutions and the special resolution were passed with the requisite majority.
-The voting process was conducted via remote e-voting and e-voting during the AGM, managed by Central Depository Services (India) Limited (CDSL).
+The voting process was managed by Central Depository Services (India) Limited (CDSL) through remote e-voting and e-voting during the AGM.

 Resolution Votes For Votes Against % For % Against